anonutopia/anonutopians/anote.md

 - [x] update aint minting tutorial
 - [x] 0.1 bug when sending from BSC to Anote
 - [x] disable gateway
+- [x] new BSC contract - add fee when more than 1 withdrawal